GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
+The differences between the great and the average approach an order of magnitude.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts